Pal1795/pal1795/README.md

 After years of working across data engineering and machine learning, I’ve come to love turning raw data into meaningful insights and scalable solutions.
 From building real-time ETL pipelines to deploying predictive models with AutoML, I bring a blend of technical depth and business context to data challenges.

-🔍 **Current Focus**: Business Analytics graduate from California State University, East Bay — skilled in deep learning, text mining, and big data tech, now applying these in real-world projects.
+🔍 **Current Focus**: Business Analytics graduate from California State University, East Bay — leveraging skills in deep learning, text mining, and big data technologies to drive insights and build scalable solutions in real-world data projects.
+Actively seeking opportunities where I can blend data engineering and analytics to solve impactful business problems.

 ---